NPM-Workbench/jsonplaceholder-api-client/README.md

 const response = await deleteUser({ id: number });
 /* Mock delete endpoint.
 Changes are not persisted (JSONPlaceholder behavior). */
 ```

+### 📘 Contributing
+Contributions, suggestions, and improvements are welcome.<br/>
+Feel free to open issues or pull requests.

+### ❤️ Support
+Like this project?
+Support it with a github star, it would mean a lot to me!
+Cheers and Happy Coding.